Start9Labs/documentation/site/source/support/user-manual/walkthrough/overview.rst

     .. figure:: /_static/images/walkthrough/embassytab.svg
         :width: 60%

-.. _backups:

 Backups
 =======

 One of the most important actions you can do on your Embassy is to keep a regular backup of your data.
 See the following page on :ref:`Backups<backup>`, and select your device for more details.
+In this section, you can create, and restore from, backups.

 Insights
 ========